binipringle/contracts/_texts/0-outline.md

 ## Promissory estoppel

-Under the doctrine of equitable estoppel, if a person makes a representation about a fact, in a situation in which another person is likely to rely on the truth of that fact (sometimes in the context of litigation and sometimes in other contexts), then the first person is barred ("estopped") from denying the truth of the fact as he or she stated it.
-(45)
+Promissory estoppel comes from the doctrine of equitable estoppel, where if a person makes a representation about a fact, in a situation in which another person is likely to rely on the truth of that fact (sometimes in the context of litigation and sometimes in other contexts), then the first person is barred ("estopped") from denying the truth of the fact as he or she stated it.
+(45) In *Ricketts v.
+Scothorn*, Judge Sullivan applied the idea of equitable estoppel to a promise, instead of a statement of fact.
+So under Ricketts, if a person says, in effect, "I will do this," in a situation in which reliance is reasonable and foreseeable, he or she may later be estopped from saying "I will not do this" or "my promise is not enforceable."

+To really understand promissory estoppel, you have to look at the interplay between the bargain theory and reliance theory.
+We saw a real limitation to the bargain theory in Childess, where ... *State Bank of Standish v.
+Curry* is the perfect example of the power dynamics between the bank and the family farm.
+There is a huge imbalance where the Bank says “we’ll take care of you” and the farmers have to trust.
+A flexible court sees the value of trust – the importance of trust when there is a power imbalance – and that is the approach the court took in Standish.

 Courts may enforce a promise that is not part of an exchange under the doctrine of promissory estoppel, codified in RST § 90(1) which states that "a promise which the promisor should reasonably expect to induce action or forbearance on the part of the promisee or a third person and which does induce such action or forbearance is binding if injustice can be avoided only by enforcement of the promise.
 The remedy granted for the breach may be limited as justice requires."
 A promise is defined as "a manifestation of intention to act or refrain from acting in a specified way, so made as to justify a promisee in understanding that a commitment has been made."
 RST § 2(1).
 The focus of promissory estoppel is on the circumstances of trust, so the requirement of a promise is shaped by a court's views about the social dimension of trust.
 Some courts insist that reliance cannot be expected or reasonable unless the promise is "clear and unambiguous."
 Other courts find that mere "representations" can be sufficient expressions of commitment to induce expected and reasonable reliance.

+Flexible Approach is most commonly seen in cases of deals-that-never-happen.
+In these cases, each side pays its own reliance costs.
+The court has to make sure reliance is reasonable when there is reliance despite the lack of a deal (when a deal is anticipated).
+The court looks at the words, and the relations of the parties.
+Lender-borrower; banker-farmer: dependency, trust, stronger party, weaker party.
+In Standish, the bank should really expect that the Currys would think that the bank was making a promise where in direct response to the Stanfords’ questions the bank said “don’t worry, we will support you;” this is similar to Embry, where Embry asked whether he still had a job and McKittrich said, “don’t worry, get your men out.”
+In Standish the bank similarly didn’t use direct words of promise but spoke in direct response to the Currys' question, and in the context of a year after year relationship where they always rolled over from year to year so the terms were generally understood.

+---

-## Flexible approach and strict view
+## Flexible approach and strict approach

+**Strict Approach** (fear that the reliance theory will take over the bargain theory)

+- Promise must be as definite, comprehensive, and unequivocal as an offer.
+- **If there’s no offer, then there’s no promise.
+If there's no promise, there's no promisory estoppel.
+It sucks.**
+- As Promissory estoppel is an alternative theory, we don’t want to allow it to completely negate the requirement of consideration.

 **Flexible approach**